Osborn Bergin: Biography

 He is celebrated in Brian O'Nolan's poem Binchy and Bergin and Best, originally printed in the Cruiskeen Lawn column in the Irish Times and now included in The Best of Myles.
 He was noted for his feuds with George Moore and William Butler Yeats, but he enjoyed a lifelong friendship with George William Russell.
 Frank O'Connor, another good friend, describes Bergin's eccentricities affectionately in his memoir My Father's Son.

+Bergin died in a nursing home in Dublin at the age of 76, having never married.